 Residential development generates students for the District to house in facilities, new and/or renovated.
 Therefore, it is imperative to research residential development to project growth and associated student generation within the District.
-According to the City of Wheatland, 552 single-family units and 100 multifamily units may be constructed within the District over the next 20 years.
-The Planning Division for the County of Yuba confirmed it did not anticipate residential development in the next 20 years in the portion of the District under its jurisdiction.
+According to the City of Wheatland, 48 affordable units may be constructed within the District over the next 20 years.
+Yuba County confirmed 1,500 single-family units and 100 affordable units may be constructed within the District over the next 20 years.